Out-Law Analysis | 12 May 2020 | 2:24 pm | 3 min. read

 The English law positon is that the variations mechanism ceases to operate after completion.

-The position is summarised neatly in the 10th edition of Keating on Construction Contracts, a construction law bible, where the law is shaped predominantly by the 2006 case of TFW Printers Ltd v Interserve Project Services Ltd. The extract from the book states: "Variations after practical completion.
+The position is summarised neatly in the 10th edition of Keating on Construction Contracts, a prominent source of knowledge on construction contracts, where the law is shaped predominantly by the 2006 case of TFW Printers Ltd v Interserve Project Services Ltd. The extract from the book states: "Variations after practical completion.
 It is submitted that the architect cannot issue instructions requiring a variation after practical completion, so that if thereafter the employer wishes them to be executed, they should be the subject of a separate agreement."

 That principle outlined in Keating is not expressly included in Qatar's civil code.
 However, the general spirit of Chapter 13 of the civil code is that the contractor's obligation is limited to executing the work agreed upon, and once it's done that, the contractor has no further obligations.